srinathpasupathi/zoho-mcp-server/README.md

 ### Access the remote MCP server from Claude Desktop

-Open Claude Desktop and navigate to Settings -> Developer -> Edit Config.
+Open Claude Desktop and navigate to Settings, press `⌘ + ,` (comma) -> Developer -> Edit Config.
 This opens the configuration file that controls which MCP servers Claude can access.

 Replace the content with the following configuration.
 Once you restart Claude Desktop, a browser window will open showing your OAuth login page.
 Complete the authentication flow to grant Claude access to your MCP server.
 After you grant access, the tools will become available for you to use.